shikha1108/notes/technicalTerms.md

 It is a software platform that allows you to build, test, and deploy applications quickly using containers.

 ### Kubernetes
-It is used in in deploying, managing, and scaling containerized applications.
+It is used in deploying, managing, and scaling containerized applications.

 ### AWS
-Amazon Web Services (AWS) is a comprehensive and widely used cloud computing platform provided by Amazon.
-AWS is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.
+Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
+It is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.

 ### Jenkins
 It is an used for building, testing, and deploying code.

 ### Zookeeper
+It is an open-source service for coordinating distributed systems.
+It acts as a central hub for configuration, naming, and synchronization in distributed setups.
+ZooKeeper offers essential tools like distributed locks, making it easier to build applications that need coordination across multiple nodes in a cluster.

 ### client server architecture
+Client is a user interface or application that requests services or resources, while the server is a powerful computer or set of computers that provide these services or resources.